-In 1977, former chief justice Poritz received her law degree from the University of Pennsylvania Law School.
-On graduation, she joined the office of the New Jersey Attorney General as a deputy attorney general in the Division of Law, Environmental Protection Section.
-She later was named deputy attorney general in charge of appeals and chief of the Banking, Insurance and Public Securities Section.
-From 1986 to 1989, then she served as assistant attorney general and director of the Division of Law, supervising more than 300 attorneys for the state.
+After law school, the former Chief Justice joined the office of the New Jersey Attorney General as a Deputy Attorney General in the Division of Law, Environmental Protection Section.
+She later was named Deputy Attorney General in charge of appeals and chief of the Banking, Insurance and Public Securities Section.
+From 1986 to 1989, as Assistant Attorney General and Director of the Division of Law, she supervised more than 300 attorneys for the state.

-The former chief justice was appointed chief counsel to Governor Thomas H. Kean in 1989, serving as his principal adviser on legal and legislative matters.
-When Governor Kean left office in January 1990, the chief justice became a partner at the Princeton law firm of Jamieson, Moore, Peskin & Spicer where she represented clients in environmental, transportation and insurance regulatory matters.
-She remained at Jamieson until her appointment by Governor Christine T. Whitman in January 1994 as New Jersey's first female attorney general.
-As attorney general, she successfully defended Megan's Law, in both the state and federal courts, and chaired the task force that proposed and implemented the reorganization and reformation of the juvenile justice system in New Jersey.
-On July 10, 1996, she took the oath of office as chief justice of the Supreme Court of New Jersey.
-She has led the judiciary during the period of statewide unification and integration that followed legislation transferring the responsibility for court funding from the counties to the state.
+The former Chief Justice was appointed Chief Counsel to Governor Thomas H. Kean in 1989, serving as his principal adviser on legal and legislative matters.
+When Governor Kean left office in January 1990, the Chief Justice became a partner at the Princeton law firm of Jamieson, Moore, Peskin & Spicer where she represented clients in environmental, transportation and insurance regulatory matters.
+She remained at Jamieson until her appointment by Governor Christine T. Whitman in January 1994 as New Jersey's first female Attorney General.
+As Attorney General, she successfully defended Megan's Law, in both the state and federal courts, and chaired the task force that proposed and implemented the reorganization and reformation of the juvenile justice system in New Jersey.
+On July 10, 1996, she took the oath of office as Chief Justice of the Supreme Court of New Jersey.
+During her ten-year tenure on the Court, she offered numerous opinions on significant issues of state and federal law and presided over the statewide unification and integration of the Judiciary that followed legislation transferring the responsibility for court funding from the counties to the state.

 Civic Leadership Award, New Jersey Council for the Humanities